dymmond/esmerald/docs/responses.md

 Like every application, there are many different responses that can be used for different use cases and scenarios.

-Esmerald having `Starlette` under the hood also means that all available responses from it simply just work.
+Esmerald having `Lilya` under the hood also means that all available responses from it simply just work.

 You simply just need to decide which type of response your function will have and let `Esmerald` take care of the rest.